sciactive/pnotify/MIGRATING.md

 * The 'ui-pnotify' class and 'ui-pnotify-\*' classes have been changed to just 'pnotify' and 'pnotify-\*', respectively.
 * The 'ui-pnotify' attribute has been changed to 'data-pnotify'.
 * The `cornerClass` options has been removed, as has the `ui-pnotify-sharp` class.
 If you want `border-radius: 0;`, just use a custom class.
 * Methods are no longer chainable.
+(Sorry.)

 ## Minor Breaking Changes.

+* It's built using [Svelte](https://svelte.dev) 3, which has a slightly different component API than Svelte 2.
 * The title is no longer an h4 element.
 It is now just a div.
 * The deprecated NonBlock module has been removed.
 * White space formatting has changed.
 HTML notices no longer use `white-space: pre-line;`.
 Only regular text notices.
 But also titles do too now.